Foods for healthy skin

 Olive oil, cocoa, nuts, red wine, broccoli, red wine (in moderation!) and green tea.
 Also tofu is rich in isoflavones which are believed to prevent collagen breakdown.

-These days cooking from scratch often involves an oxo cube (other brands are available - many full of monosodium glutamate).
+Vegetarians should skip this part!
+These days cooking from scratch often involves an oxo cube (other brands are available - many full of less healthy additives).
 Very few of us still make stock from the bones left over after our Sunday roast.
-This is a shame, for one it is a waste, personally I think once you have killed an animal (or bought it from a supermarket which still makes you responsible for it’s demise) you are morally obliged to use every bit of it possible, as a matter of respect.
-Regardless whether you agree with this, if you don’t make stock you are missing out on the best and most economical health and anti-ageing trick.
+This is a shame, for one it is a waste, personally I think once you have killed an animal (or bought it from a supermarket) it's ethically better to use every bit of it possible.
+If you do eat meat and you don’t make stock you are missing out on the best and most economical health and anti-ageing trick.

 Stock bolsters the liver.
 The liver’s capacity to detoxify is limited by the availability of the amino acid glycine – found in home made stock.